 Depending on what the object is, you may be able to remove it yourself.
 Try to gently remove the object with dental floss; avoid cutting the gums.
 Never use a sharp instrument to remove any object that is stuck between your teeth.
 If you can’t dislodge the object using dental floss, contact an emergency dentist near Asheville.

 Our Asheville dental office is here to assist you in the event of a dental emergency.
-Even if you’re not a patient with us, you can still come during our regular office hours to get help.
+For existing patients, we are available both during and after our regular office hours.
+Even if you’re not an existing patient with us, you can still come during our regular office hours to get help.
 If you need emergency dental care whether from a broken tooth, a toothache, or a broken jaw, contact our Asheville dental office at 828-277-6060.

 Asheville, NC 28803 Office Hours

 Monday – Thursday from 8 a.m. to 5 p.m.

 Fridays by appointment only.After Hours Asheville Dental Emergency